tmaybe/dev.socrata.com/README.md

 4. Make sure you have the `jekyll` RubyGem installed
   * A `.rvmrc` [RVM](http://rvm.io/) configuration file is included if that's your thing
   * Install the `bundler gem` and then install the gems from the Gemfile: `gem install bundler && bundle`
-5. Build the site and run the local server: `jekyll serve --watch`
+5. Build the site and run the local server: `jekyll serve --watch`.
+To speed up page re-building you can disable plugins by running `jekyll serve --watch --safe`

 You can now view your local server at <http://localhost:4000> (unless you changed the port number).